-According to the , The Bahamas ranks 90th in the world in economic freedom.
+According to the 2017 Heritage Foundation Index of Economic Freedom , The Bahamas ranks 90th in the world in economic freedom.
 The report asserts that The Bahamas appears gradually to be losing competitiveness compared with other countries that are moving more rapidly to expand economic opportunity.
 The report states that while the overall regulatory system is conducive to entrepreneurial activity, the weak rule of law, lingering protectionism, and bureaucracy continue to hold back the emergence of a more dynamic and sustainable private sector.
 The report, however, says that the country’s relatively sound management of fiscal policy contributes to macroeconomic stability, and that investment management and financial services play a vital role in sustaining overall economic strength.

 Investors who invest at least USD $500,000 may apply for permanent residency.
 The GCOB is reportedly considering raising this ceiling to a million dollars.

 The BIA, with the support of the Ministry of Tourism, engages in regional and international conferences and trade shows to promote investment in the country.
 It also maintains functional cooperation arrangements with the Caribbean Association of Investment Promotion Agencies (CAIPA) and benefits from grant funding from the EU Development Fund.

 The Government introduced an online business license registration system in 2015 for Bahamian companies; foreign investors, however, should continue to submit applications through the BIA.

 The Bahamas Chamber of Commerce and Employers’ Confederation (Chamber of Commerce) encourages Bahamian companies to participate in trade missions abroad.
 Exchange controls maintained by the Central Bank places limitations on outward investment by Bahamians.